AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### Certificate Renewal

-At an appropriate point before the EST Clients TLS Certificate expires the EST Client SHOULD renew its TLS Certificate.
+At an appropriate point before the EST Clients TLS Certificate expires the EST Client SHOULD renew the TLS Certificate.
+If the EST Clients TLS Certificate is no longer valid then [Initial Certificate Provisioning](#initial-certificate-provisioning) workflow should be followed.

+The EST Client SHOULD generate a new CSR matching the TLS certificate it is being used to replace.
+The EST Client SHOULD make a HTTP request containing the CSR to the `/simplereenroll` endpoint of the EST Server.
+The EST Client MUST include the TLS Certificate being renewed during the TLS handshake with the EST Server.

+If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client should use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
+The EST Client MUST remove any previously issued TLS Certificates and key pairs.

-### Expired TLS Server Certificate
+### Expired Manufacturer Issued TLS Client Certificate

+If the Manufacturer issued TLS Client Certificate has expired or has been revoked, it MUST NOT be used by the EST Client for authentication.
+An EST Client MAY attempt to request a TLS Certificate following [Initial Certificate Provisioning](#initial-certificate-provisioning), without providing a TLS Client Certificate during the TLS handshake.
+If the EST Server supports manual authentication the request maybe processed.

+If the EST Server fails to process the request the following actions MAY be taken:
+1. The EST Client MAY have a TLS Certificate for the target network manually installed on the device.
+This certificate MUST then be used for future [Certicate Renewals](#certificate-renewal)
+2. The Manufacturer issued TLS Client Certificate MAY be renewed by a software/firmware update, but this update MUST contain a unique TLS certificate per device.
+The valid TLS Client Certificate MAY then be used during [Initial Certificate Provisioning](#initial-certificate-provisioning)

 ### Connection to new network

 ## TODO:
-* Specification of returned TLS certificate format (eg, .p7, .pem)
+* Specification of returned TLS certificate format (eg, .p7, .pem)?
-* Specification of supported Cipher Suites and minimum key lengths
+* Specification of supported Cipher Suites and minimum key lengths?
-* Generate a new Key Pair for each TLS Certificate renewal
+* Generate a new Key Pair for each TLS Certificate renewal?
-* Specification of Root CA rollover period and procedure
+* Specification of Root CA rollover period and procedure?

 ## Further Reading